dask/dask-stories/distributed-ml-ec2.md

 to have exactly one GPU large and fast enough for our models, and be somewhat available on the spot instance market.

-Any one combination of network, algorithm and model took 1 hour to complete.
-That meant in serial it would take 24 hours to complete.
-However, Amazon has constraints for our EC2 instance of choice, and any cluster could only be launched for 6 hours at a time and is (more or less) limited to 16 machines.
+Any one combination of network, algorithm and model took 1 hour to complete, so in serial this tuning would take 48 hours to complete.
+However, Amazon has constraints for our EC2 instance of choice: any p2.xlarge cluster is automatically shutdown after 6 hours and the cluster size is practically limited to 16 machines.

 I eventually got around these constraints with Dask, though the results aren't used in our paper,